 After exploring the Kalahari, head north to the Moremi Game Reserve, one of the most incredible wildlife reserves in the world with consistent game viewing year-round.
 In addition to safaris in special vehicles built for unhindered views, explore the open lagoons and winding channels of the delta by motorboat.

-A short flight across the delta takes you to the remote reaches of the region for a secluded safari experience in one of the finest wildlife sanctuaries in Africa.
+On your safari and cruise take a short flight across the delta takes you to the remote reaches of the region for a secluded safari experience in one of the finest wildlife sanctuaries in Africa.
 The Okavango Delta is the lifeblood of Botswana, with its channels drawing large concentrations of wildlife, massive herds of elephant, and migratory birds.
 Game drives are popular here, but the best way to experience the incredible wildlife of the region is on foot or gliding silently through the delta on a mokoro.

 Next, board the Zambezi Queen for a three-night safari and cruise on the Chobe River.
 From the comfort of the luxurious 14-cabin vessel, watch wildlife gather on the banks of the river at dusk, or jump into a small boat for a water-based safari.
 Hippo, crocodile, a dazzling array of birdlife, and approximately 120,000 elephants can be found along the banks of the Chobe River.

 Continue your journey exploring the amazing waterways of southern Africa in Livingstone on the banks of the Zambezi River.
 Victoria Falls, known to the locals at Mosi-oa-Tunya or the “smoke that thunders,” is one of the most popular sights in southern Africa.
 The falls, which are one mile wide, have a volume of two million gallons per second that tear down a vertical drop of 300 feet.
 Explore the UNESCO World Heritage Site with a walk through the knife edge bridge, which gives a breathtaking views up the main gorge and of the eastern cataract, or walk down the stairs to the Boiling Pot for a view from the base of the falls.
+This is a great addition to any South African safari and cruise itinerary.

 Head south to the Sabi Sand Reserve for a Big Five safari.
 Of the Big Five, the leopard is the most elusive of all, however the Sabi Sand is well known for its abundance of the African cat.
 From the luxurious Savanna Lodge, set out on educational and intimate game drives with rangers and trackers passionate about the wildlife.
 In addition to the Big Five, you can expect to find cheetah, wild dog, hippo, and over 400 species of bird in the area.